daniel-fryze/inteview-medications-app-daniel-fryze/README.md

 ![alt tag](https://scontent-vie1-1.xx.fbcdn.net/hphotos-xlp1/t31.0-8/s2048x2048/12719116_10208874799732889_891967589358922207_o.jpg)

 But of course, not everything always goes wrong.
 If the operation is successful we alse get the appropriate success message **1**.

+## A quick look at our storages:

+1. Database diagrams:

+There's not a lot to talk about here at the moment :)

+2. Firebase storage structure:

+## REST API Overview:

+a
+a
+a
+a

+In case of any other questions, I am open to discussion in any kind and at any time.
+It's never enough to talk about software.

+Thank you a lot giving me a chance to have some fun with new tools and technologies.

+Looking forward to hear from you.

+Daniel.